Employer Participation in Berklee Internships

-- Assisting the student in completing the learning contract (form provided by the Office of Experiential Learning).
+assisting the student in completing the learning contract (form provided by Berklee’s Office of Experiential Learning);

-- Speaking with a representative from the Office of Experiential Learning over the phone or during a site visit mid-semester to further evaluate the student’s progress.
+speaking with a representative from the Office of Experiential Learning over the phone or during a mid-semester site visit to further evaluate the student’s progress; and

-- Completing an evaluation(s) of the student’s performance (forms are provided by the Office of Experiential Learning).
+completing an evaluation(s) of the student’s performance (forms are provided by Berklee’s Office of Experiential Learning).

-Internships will follow the same semester system in place for all students.
-Students may participate in a fall, spring, or summer internships.
+Internships will follow the same semester system that is in place for all students.
+Students may participate in a fall, spring, or summer internship.